bevy-logging/bevy_logging/src/chapter_4.md

 ### Module

-We are going to make a second module we will keep it in the same file for simplicity but it will work for seperate files
+We are going to make a second module we will keep it in the same file for simplicity but it will work for separate files

 ```rust
 use bevy::{log::LogPlugin, prelude::*};